 Fragile X syndrome is carried on the X chromosome.
 Since men (XY) and women (XX) each have at least one X chromosome, both parents can be carriers.

-If a father is a carrier, he can only pass the gene defect to his daughters, since he transmits a Y chromosome to his sons.
-All of his daughters will inherit the gene, but as far as anyone knows this inherited defect will be in the premutation stage which means that if a daughter inherits Fragile X from her father she will not be symptomatic although she can pass the disorder on to her children.
+If the male is a carrier, they can only pass the gene defect to their daughters, since they transmit a Y chromosome to their sons.
+All of their daughters will inherit the gene, but as far as anyone knows this inherited defect will be in the premutation stage which means that if a daughter inherits Fragile X from her father she will not be symptomatic although she can pass the disorder on to her children.

-If a mother is the carrier, she can pass the gene defect to either her sons or her daughters, since she contributes an X chromosome to each.
-If, as a woman, you are a carrier you have a 50% chance of passing the gene on because you have two X chromosomes and only one of them is affected.
+If a female is the carrier, they can pass the gene defect to either their sons or daughters, since they contribute an X chromosome to each.
+If you are a carrier you have a 50% chance of passing the gene on because you have two X chromosomes and only one of them is affected.
 So if you are a carrier you may not pass on the defect at all or you may just pass on the premutation or your child could inherit the full syndrome.
 Sons who have fragile X are at high risk of intellectual disability but daughters who receive the fragile X gene may appear normal because the have two X chromosomes and only one is affected.

 A simple blood test can establish if you are a carrier of Fragile X and the degree to which this mutation is likely to cause problems for your child.
 Geneticists classify the gene mutation into three categories based on the number of repeats of a pattern of DNA called CGG repeats.
 Individuals with less than 60 CGG repeats have a normal gene.
 Individuals with 60-200 CGG repeats have a premutation which means they do have a small risk of their child suffering from Fragile X syndrome and that risk is directly related to the number of CGG repeats.
 Parents with over 200 repeats have a full mutation which causes fragile X syndrome.

-As for my patient.
-She fell into the middle ground in that she had the premutation and so was at a small risk of passing on Fragile X. Fortunately we live in a time when we have access to good genetic testing and advice.
-Her doctor was able to reassure her that, because the number of CGG repeats was low her risk of passing this disorder on to her child was minimal.
-An amniocentesis at 16 weeks was able to confirm her doctor’s prediction and she was relieved to hear that her baby was just fine.
+As for my patient: they fell into the middle ground in that they had the premutation and so was at a small risk of passing on Fragile X. Fortunately we live in a time when we have access to genetic testing and advice.
+Their doctor was able to reassure them that, because the number of CGG repeats was low, their risk of passing this disorder on to their child was minimal.
+An amniocentesis at 16 weeks was able to confirm their doctor’s prediction and they were relieved to hear that their baby was just fine.